Whon1980-DL/milk-waste-management/README.md

 ## Features Left to Implement

 * Option to calculate average 5 days usage for next milk order.
-* Validation to check and reject if user enter expiry date that has passed the use-by-date.
+* Validation to check and reject if user enter expiry date that has passed the use-by-date for recording delivery.
-* Function to automatically erase inventory entry with 0 quantity or expiry date older than current.
+* Function to automatically erase inventory entry with 0 quantity or expiry date older than current date.
 * Function to provide statistic of wastage.

 ---